OpenMW/openmw/README.md

 [Version changelog](https://github.com/TES3MP/openmw-tes3mp/blob/master/tes3mp-changelog.md)

-Our project is not yet in a playable state, though we are getting close.
-At the moment we have synchronization of character appearance, character skills, stats, attributes and death, movement in interiors and exteriors, melee and ranged combat, spell casting, picking up and dropping items in the world, using doors and levers, and adding and removing items from containers, as well as [serverside Lua scripts](https://github.com/TES3MP/PluginExamples) used to save and load the state of most of the aforementioned.
+TES3MP is now playable in most respects.
+Player and NPC movement, animations, combat and spell casting are properly synchronized with small exceptions, as is picking up and dropping items in the world, using doors and levers, and adding and removing items from containers.
+Journal entries, faction stats and dialogue topics are also synchronized, allowing the majority of quests to work fine.

+[Serverside Lua scripts](https://github.com/TES3MP/PluginExamples) are used to save and load the state of most of the aforementioned.

 Contributing
 --------------